JimEv87/MS1/testing.md

 ![Image of browser compatability testing](https://github.com/JimEv87/MS1/blob/master/assets/images/Testing/browsertesting.PNG)

+Note - All testing covers functionalities and appearance

 ## Responsiveness Testing

 The website has been tested for responsiveness on several devices.
 All pages render as expected, all images display correctly and all links work.